 I was born to a French-English-German (“White”) mother from Ohio, and a Polish-Ashkenazi-Jew from Brooklyn, New York, whose great-great Grandfather immigrated from Poland by way of Ellis Island off the coast of New York.
 I was raised (mostly) in the progressive hippie mecca of Corvallis, Oregon, in the Pacific Northwest, nestled between Portland to the North and Eugene to the South.
 Since leaving Oregon for college at 18, I’ve lived, worked, and “grown up” in the full gamut of locations and cultures, from Maine to Los Angeles to Missoula, Montana, Phuket, Thailand to Paia, Maui.
 These particular identities and cultural experiences have undoubtedly shaped both my world views, and how the world views me when I move through it.
 In a sense I have become “detribalized” through all of my travels–unmoored from the shackles and blindspots of cultural myopia–in the way Joseph Campbell talked about.
-My aim here is to unpack and examine my cultural identities so that I may bring a high degree of self-awareness and cultural sensitivity, intelligence, and compassion into whatever cultural contexts I find myself within in the future, as a therapist, a citizen, and a human being relating to other human beings.
+My aim here is to unpack and examine my cultural identities so that I may bring a high degree of self-awareness and cultural sensitivity, intelligence, and compassion into whatever cultural contexts I find myself within in the future, as a professional, a citizen, and a human being relating to other human beings.
 The goal is soul to soul relating; not being color-blind, per se, but being far more tuned into the essence of the living, breathing, sensing & feeling being or beings around me without projecting too many stories, expectations, or limitations onto them.

 Macroaggressions are culturally-based expressions of violence.
 Despite enjoying the privileges of being considered, for all intents and purposes, a member of the majority culture for most of my life, I have encountered macroaggressions nonetheless, which I now see from the silver-lining perspective of helping me have more compassion for others who have experienced similar culturally-based violence.
 What comes to mind first is the time my Thai girlfriend and I were maliciously attacked while having breakfast in an open-air restaurant by a group of four local Thai in Phuket, Thailand, simply for my being a Farang (White person) sitting with a Thai girl.
 This experience was deeply traumatic and unsettling, and I can only imagine what it would’ve been like to be a Black man in the South only a few short decades ago, when that kind of violence in response to intercultural relationships was common-place.
 Hell, I can’t even fully imagine what it must be like being a Black man in America in 2020, with outlandish police behavior STILL being perpetrated on a weekly basis, and with white supremecist groups being re-energized with the election of Donald Trump in 2016.